 What help is available?

-As cloudy vision can be a sign of other health conditions, it’s important to get a check up from your optician or GP if you are experiencing symptoms.
-They will be able to determine if your cloudy vision is a sign of something more serious, check your eye health and let you know what to do next.
+As cloudy vision can be a sign of other health conditions as well as a number of eye conditions, it’s important to get a check up from your optician or GP if you are experiencing symptoms.
+Your optician can use an OCT scan alongside a comprehensive eye examination to check your eye health in more detail, and determine whether your cloudy vision is a sign of something more serious.